-The PAVIA project aims to strengthen pharmacovigilance (PV) in four African countries: Ethiopia, Nigeria, and Tanzania.
+The PAVIA project aims to strengthen pharmacovigilance (PV) in four African countries: Ethiopia, Eswatini, Nigeria, and Tanzania.
 To achieve this aim, collaborative support will be harnessed across several institutions in Europe and Africa.

 "Workpackage 5 lead"

 Blandina Theophil Mmbaga- is a paediatrician at Kilimanjaro Christian Medical Centre (KCMC), Director of the Kilimanjaro Clinical Research Institute (KCRI), senior... read more